How to Fix a Sticky Door Lock: Troubleshooting Tips Every Homeowner Should Know

 This is often a sign of a worn key, inconsistent lubrication, or a lock that’s affected by temperature changes.
 Try a new key and lubricate the lock before replacing it. - Can humidity make a lock sticky?

 Yes.
 Moisture can cause metal components to swell or corrode, especially in older locks.
-Regular cleaning and rust-resistant materials help prevent this. - Is it better to repair or replace a sticky lock?
+Regular cleaning and the use of rust-resistant materials help prevent this. - Is it better to repair or replace a sticky lock?

 If cleaning and lubrication don’t solve the issue and the lock is older or damaged, replacement is often the best long-term solution. - How often should I maintain my door locks?